CrocBot (CROC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CrocBot Historical Price

-According to the latest data gathered on CrocBot live price page, the current price of CrocBot is 0USD.
-The circulating supply of CrocBot(CROC) is 1.00B CROC , giving it a market capitalization of $14.02K.
+According to the latest data gathered on CrocBot live price page, the current price of CrocBot is 0.00001535USD.
+The circulating supply of CrocBot(CROC) is 1.00B CROC , giving it a market capitalization of $15.35K.

 - 24-hour0.00%$ --$ --$ --